Sports Betting Systems

 -

-How does a betting system work?A betting system is a set of events that should lead to a profitable scenario.
-It requires you to use specific betting units after losses or wins to raise your profits or minimize losses.
+How does a betting system work?A betting system is a set of rules you can follow to increase your chances of a profitable scenario.
+They usually require you to adjust your stake depending on the outcome of the wager in order to raise your profits or minimize losses.

 -

 What are the types of betting systems?There are 2 types of betting systems – positive and negative progression systems.
-The former requires you to raise bets after a win, while negative progressive betting systems do the opposite – you raise wagers after losses.
+The first requires you to raise your stake after a win.
+The second instructs you to increase the wagering amount after losses.

 -